 Union Pacific’s intermodal traffic

-Intermodal traffic has to some extent offset the fall in coal volumes and revenues in recent quarters for all Class I railroads.
-Its growth assumed significance following the headwinds related to energy commodity prices, which took a toll on other merchandise hauled by these railroads.
-Union Pacific’s intermodal volumes accounted for 38.4% of its total volumes, while intermodal volumes contributed nearly 20% in 2015.
+Intermodal traffic has offset to some extent the fall in coal volumes and revenues in recent quarters for all Class I railroads.
+Its growth took on significance following the headwinds related to the prices of energy commodities, which took a toll on other merchandise hauled by these railroad carriers.
+Union Pacific’s intermodal volumes accounted for 38.4% of total volume, while intermodal revenues contributed nearly 20% in 2015.

-UNP has a 26% stake in Ferrocarril Mexicano (Ferromex).
+UNP has a 26% stake in Ferrocarril Mexicano, or Ferromex.
 Ferromex is in charge of the railway that connects with Manzanillo.
 Thus, UNP has an asset in Mexico in the form of access to the port of Manzanillo.

-Investors interested in the transportation sector can invest in the iShares US Industrials ETF (IYJ).
-All major US railroads make up 5% of the portfolio holdings of this ETF.
+Transportation sector investors can invest in the iShares US Industrials ETF (IYJ).
+Major US railroads make up 5.2% of the ETF’s portfolio.

 For a comparison of sequential weekly data, visit Market Realist’s weekly rail traffic report.
 In the next part of this series, we’ll take a look at the rail traffic of UNP’s archrival, BNSF Railway (BRK-B).